roxana-zeraati/abcTau/README.md

 sys.path.append('./abcTau')
 ```
 You can see the working examples in the Jupyter Notebook Tutorials 1 and 2.
 Typical time for installation (i.e. cloning the repository) is less 10 sec.
-For the final version of the package we will provide the "pip install" option.

 ## Development